lingsamuel/EnvironmentSetupGuide/README.md

 ### 6. Fonts

-### Registies
+### 7. Registries

-There are many registies need to be set, such as msys2 pacman, npm, etc.
+There are many registries need to be set, such as msys2 pacman, npm, etc.

 ### Last.
 Sync Guide